vdevigere/Novi/README.md

 #### novi.client

-The client component implements the BaseClient interface and two concrete client implementations that retrieve flags and activations from
+The client component uses SQLAlchemy to retrieve the flags from any supported relational database.

-- Databases (DbClient)
-- Remote API endpoint (RemoteClient)

 #### novi.web